lxsavage/aipm/README.md

 # aipm
-A basic package manager written to install/remove AppImages to be launched from the command line.
+A basic package manager written to install/remove AppImages.
+These images are installed with a name which can be accessed from the command line.

 ## Installation

-###### NOTE: This tool is incomplete, and may face stability issues

 In order to build this program, the following is required to be installed: